Location and venue

 Please note, all workshops will be held onsite at the DoubleTree by Hilton Esplanade.

-As a professional medical college, we take very seriously our responsibility to ensure the safety of our members, contributors, visitors, and staff at all our meetings, including the DoubleTree by Hilton Esplanade.
-We see this as one of our highest priorities.
-We’re working with the DoubleTree by Hilton Hotel, other meeting partners and stakeholders, and we continually monitor and engage with the Northern Territory government to deliver COVID-safe events for everyone.
+We take our responsibility to ensure the safety of our members, contributors, visitors, and staff at all our meetings, including the Rural SIG meeting seriously.
+We will continue to monitor and engage with the Northern Territory Government to deliver COVID-safe event for everyone.
+Please visit the Northern Territory government for the latest updates.

 Code of conduct